astonbitecode/scakka-zoo-cache/README.md

 * Built on top of the [ZooKeeper API](http://zookeeper.apache.org/doc/r3.4.9/api/)
 * Cache the whole ZooKeeper tree, or just parts of it
 * Data synchronization using Akka Actors
-* Access with Scala, or Akka messaging API
+* Access with Scala, Akka, or Java messaging API

-## Usage
+## Scala API Usage

 ### Initialization